 How Does Coconut Oil Promote Hair Growth?

 The beneficial properties of coconut oil provide the scalp, roots, and hair shaft the ideal conditions for better hair growth.
-Massaging coconut oil helps improve blood circulation, which, in turn, provides the essential nutrients to the hair follicles for stronger hair roots and improved hair growth.
+Hair growth remedies commonly include a coconut oil massage on the scalp to help improve blood circulation, which, in turn, provides the essential nutrients to the hair follicles for stronger hair roots and improved hair growth.

 Coconut oil prevents dandruff, lice, and microbial growth.
 It is also a very good hair conditioner as it retains moisture and makes your hair look shiny and frizz-free.
 It restores damaged and processed hair and promotes good hair growth (10).